Teaching with Zoom

 You can choose to restrict or allow students annotating the whiteboard content that is being shared using the “Security” button on the host control panel while in the meeting, or by using the “More Options” ellipsis ("…") in the screen sharing controls that appear when you are using the whiteboard or sharing your screen.

-For a more natural drawing experience, there are three main ways to accomplish more fluid, natural drawing and writing on Zoom.
+For a more natural drawing experience, there are two main ways to accomplish more fluid, natural drawing and writing on Zoom.
 If you're running the meeting through a fully touchscreen and stylus enabled computer (i.e. Microsoft Surface), congratulations, you can already draw and annotate naturally!

-Join from Multiple Devices
+Join Zoom from Multiple Devices

-The additional device you join from will be used only for screen sharing and drawing and will automatically become a co-host when it joins.
+The additional device you join from will only be used for screen sharing and drawing and will automatically become a co-host when it joins.
 While this is an excellent way to share more content and write and draw more naturally, it also serves to keep the meeting open if either one of your devices gets disconnected.

-• Install Zoom onto the phone or tablet you'll be using to draw and log in with your same Laurier login.
+- Install Zoom onto the phone or tablet you'll be using to draw and log in with your same Laurier login.

-• Join the meeting with that device just as you did with your main device.
+- Join the meeting with that device just as you did with your main device.

 Attendance Reports in Zoom